gunaedkhan-art/fineprint-simplifier/README.md

 - **Backend**: FastAPI (Python)
 - **Frontend**: HTML, CSS, JavaScript
 - **PDF Processing**: PyPDF2 for text extraction
-- **OCR**: pytesseract for image-based PDFs
+- **OCR**: EasyOCR for image-based PDFs
 - **Pattern Matching**: Regular expressions
 - **Data Storage**: JSON files for patterns

 ## Requirements

 - Python 3.8+
-- Tesseract OCR (for image-based PDFs)
+- EasyOCR (for image-based PDFs)
 - Modern web browser

 ## Notes

 - The application uses PyPDF2 for PDF text extraction, which works well for most text-based PDFs
-- For image-based or scanned PDFs, OCR functionality is available but requires Tesseract to be installed
+- For image-based or scanned PDFs, OCR functionality is available using EasyOCR (no system dependencies required)
 - Pattern matching is case-insensitive and uses regular expressions
 - All custom patterns are stored locally in JSON files